phoenixframework/phoenix/docs/bonus_guides/file_uploads.md

 That's it from the form side.
 Now when users submit the form, a `POST` request will route to our `Hello.UserController` `create/2` action.

-> Note: This photo input does not need to be part of our model for it to come across in the `user_params`.
-If we want to persist any properties of the photo in a database, however, we would need to add it to our `Hello.User` model's schema.
+> Note: This photo input does not need to be part of our schema for it to come across in the `user_params`.
+If we want to persist any properties of the photo in a database, however, we would need to add it to our `Hello.User` schema.

 Before we begin, let's add `IO.inspect user_params` to the top of our `Hello.create/2` action in `lib/hello_web/controllers/user_controller.ex`.
 This will show the `user_params` in our development log so we can better see what's happening.